 When you take your dog to his potty area, remember not to stay there endlessly, waiting for something to happen.
 You’ll be more successful in your housebreaking if you get your puppy into the habit of going potty promptly when he gets to the right spot.
 The way to do this is to stay in his potty area briefly to see if he has to go.
 Wait for about 2 minutes, either standing still or walking back and forth in a small area if your dog seems to need to move around a bit to “get things moving”.
 If he empties out within that period of time, praise him and play with him or take him for a walk as a reward for doing the right thing.
 If he doesn’t go within that period, take him back inside or away from his indoor potty area (supervise him carefully to prevent accidents) or put him back in his crate, then wait for a bit and give it another try.

 Yes, there’s a payoff for all this hard work.
 If your dog’s had no accidents in the house or the crate for at least two months and he’s at least a year old (or if he’s younger and you’re really brave!), you’re ready to move on.
-Read “Teaching Fido to Spend the Night out of his Crate” and “Fido’s Crate Trained… Now What?” to learn how to allow your good dog more freedom in the house.
+Read about the next steps of dog crate training, “Teaching Fido to Spend the Night out of his Crate” and “Fido’s Crate Trained… Now What?” to learn how to allow your good dog more freedom in the house.

 Purchase Supplies Related to This Article